kiennt2/wordpress-docker/README.md

    # if you face the issue "Plugin caching_sha2_password could not be loaded", follow the instructions in the Troubleshooting section above to fix it.
    ```

-7. Remove all files & folder in the `source` directory except `wp-config.php`, just keep the `wp-config.php` file
+8. Remove all files & folder in the `source` directory except `wp-config.php`, just keep the `wp-config.php` file

-   Now you should open `tmp-source/wp-config.php` and `source/wp-config.php` to compare what is different

-   Move all variables & config manually from `tmp-source/wp-config.php` to `source/wp-config.php`.

-   After that, you can remove the `tmp-source/wp-config.php` file.
+   Remove the `tmp-source/wp-config.php` file.

-   Then copy all files & folders from `tmp-source` to `source` directory.
+   Copy all files & folders from `tmp-source` to `source` directory.

-8. Clean data & restart the Docker containers to apply the changes:
+9. Clean data & restart the Docker containers to apply the changes:
    ```bash
    # cd to root project directory
    tm -rf ./tmp-source